isomerpages/mindef-dtcareers/pages/our-purpose.md

 <img src="images/purpose/DSTA.png"/>
 <h4 style="font-weight:bold;margin-top:2rem;" id="dsta">What We Do at Defence Science and Technology Agency (DSTA)</h4>
 <p style="margin-top:1rem;">DSTA is a top-notch technology organisation that drives innovation and delivers state-of-the-art capabilities to make the SAF a formidable fighting force.
 We harness multidisciplinary expertise to equip our soldiers with advanced systems to defend Singapore.
-To achieve its mission, DSTA performs a variety of roles ranging from acquisition and procurement to cybersecurity and software development.</p>
+To achieve our mission, DSTA excels in acquisition management, digitalised platforms, cyber analytics, software development and more.</p>
 <a href="https://www.dsta.gov.sg/who-we-are/overview" target="_blank" style="font-weight:bold;font-size:1.25rem;">Learn more about DSTA</a>